-Born in Philadelphia, Pennsylvania, Ruth Ellen Gruber has spent most of her adult life in Europe.
-An award-winning writer, researcher, photographer and public speaker, she is an expert on contemporary Jewish issues in Europe as well as on European Country Music and the “imaginary Wild West.”
+Born in Philadelphia, Pennsylvania, Ruth Ellen Gruber is an award-winning writer, researcher, photographer and public speaker.
+She is an expert on Jewish heritage and other contemporary Jewish issues in Europe and carried out extensive research on European Country Music and the “imaginary Wild West.”

 Ruth is the author of several well-reviewed books, including the influential “Virtually Jewish: Reinventing Jewish Culture in Europe” — in which she coined the term “virtually Jewish” to describe the way the so-called “Jewish space” in Europe is often filled by non-Jews.